Updated February 15, 2020.

 Often overshadowed by her more grown-up sister (Edinburgh), Glasgow is often overlooked as a key point of interest on many people’s Scotland travels.
 But as much as I love Edinburgh, Glasgow’s always been the object of my affection.

 Sure it rains 99% of the time but she’s beautiful nonetheless.
-It’s my mission to prove not only that it’s a great tourist destination, but just how many great things there are to see, eat and do in Glasgow too!
+It’s my mission to prove not only that it’s a great tourist destination, but just how many great things there are to see, eat and do.

-If you’re wondering how to spend a weekend in Glasgow I suggest grabbing yourself a cuppa because I’m about to hit you with the ultimate guide.
+If you’re planning a trip to Scotland and are wondering how best to spend a weekend in Glasgow I suggest grabbing yourself a cuppa because I’m about to hit you with the ultimate Glasgow travel guide.

 This guide is packed with my years of knowledge from both living in and visiting the city.
 And yup, you can bet it’s going to feature some insider tips and secrets.
 However, what you won’t find here is an hour by hour breakdown.
-Instead, you’ll have the freedom to choose your own adventure as you see fit.
+So that way whether you have the whole weekend or only one day in Glasow you’ll have the freedom to choose your adventure as you see fit.

 So, are you ready to get lost together?